Articles

 If you're worried about your heart health, eating at least two servings of fish a week could reduce your risk of heart disease.

-For many years, the American Heart Association has recommended that people eat fish rich in unsaturated fats at least twice a week.
-The unsaturated fats in fish are called omega-3 fatty acids.
-Omega-3 fatty acids and other nutrients in fish may benefit heart health and reduce the risk of dying of heart disease.
+The American Heart Association recommends eating fish rich in unsaturated fats at least twice a week.
+All fish are a good source of protein, vitamins and minerals.
+But fatty fish contain omega-3 fatty acids.
+Omega-3s and other nutrients in fish may improve heart health.
+They also may lower the risk of dying of heart disease.

-Some people are concerned about mercury or other contaminants in seafood.
-However, the benefits of eating fish as part of a healthy diet usually outweigh the possible risks of exposure to contaminants.
-Find out how to balance these concerns with adding a healthy amount of fish to your diet.
+Some people may worry about mercury or other contaminants in fish.
+But the benefits of eating fish as part of a healthy diet usually outweigh the possible risks of exposure to contaminants.
+Learn how to balance these concerns with adding a healthy amount of fish to your diet.